notAperson535/OneClick-macOS-Simple-KVM/docs/migrating.md

 ---
-title: OneClick-macOS-Simple-KVM
+title: Migrating (Coming from other Repositories)
 permalink: /migrating/
 ---

-## Migrating (Coming from other repositories)

 If you are coming from another repository, and want to come here, here is what you need to do